Methods are crucial for good project management in software development or implementation – but not enough

-Ernani Ferrari is the chief consultant of the Boston-based firm Mondo Strategies (www.mondostrategies.com) and specializes in business performance in the software industry.
-He serves many small, medium and large companies (including Microsoft, IBM and Wolters Kluwer), is a frequent international speaker (PMI, AMCHAM, SQE, IBM, etc.) and is the author of several articles and other publications for this market.
+Ernani Ferrari is a consultant and the founder of the Boston-based firm Mondo Strategies (www.mondostrategies.com) and specializes in business performance in the software industry.
+He serves many small, medium and large companies (including Microsoft, IBM, and Wolters Kluwer), is a frequent international speaker (PMI, AMCHAM, SQE, IBM, etc.) and is the author of several articles and other publications for this market.

 If actions such as implementing corrective and evolutionary measures, adapting product and service portfolios, ensuring proper market positioning, defending a company against the competition, ex...

 Software metrics and performance indicators are more than simple mathematical and statistical elements.
 They are also elements of psychological and behavioral impact on people and organizations ...